 SECURITY, INCREASING BUDGET

 Automation is perhaps a step toward getting regional security strategies up to global standards.
-A Dilenea study shows that automation is a crucial part of cybersecurity, as 50% of respondents said they used it to integrate privileged access management, and 29% are planning more automation in the next 12 to 18 months.
+A Delinea study shows that automation is a crucial part of cybersecurity, as 50% of respondents said they used it to integrate privileged access management, and 29% are planning more automation in the next 12 to 18 months.

 In a region with security skills gaps, many say, organizations with a team to keep a safe environment should not burden them with humdrum duties.
 These teams will add much greater value as dedicated threat hunters and risk managers.